Smart merge reduces duplicate emails

 For instance, if a customer copies both you and your teammate on an email, you would initially each have your own private copy.
 If you want to discuss the topic with your teammate, you would @mention them in your copy.
 Instead of keeping two copies separate copies, Front will check whether there is any conflicting activity on the two copies.
 If not, we will smart merge into one master copy since it does not reveal any confidential information.

-Smart merges can also occur between individual and team inboxes.
+Smart merges can also occur between individual and shared inboxes.
 For example, a customer emails the Support shared inbox that is set to keep copies separate and CCs your individual inbox, resulting in two copies.
-Your manager, who sees the team inbox copy, mentions you on it.
+Your manager, who sees the shared inbox copy, mentions you on it.
 If there is no conflicting information on the two copies, we will smart merge into one master copy.

-If an email is sent to both a teammate’s individual inbox and a team inbox, then there will be 1 copy of the email that is shared in the inboxes.
+If an email is sent to both a teammate’s individual inbox and a shared inbox, then there will be 1 copy of the email that is shared in the inboxes.
 This means that:

-- The email will be visible in both the teammate’s inbox and the team inbox.
+- The email will be visible in both the teammate’s inbox and the shared inbox.

 - Comments and activities will be visible to both the teammate and the team.

-- If the teammate archives, snoozes, or trashes the conversation in their own individual inbox, this will not archive/snooze/trash the conversation in the team inbox, unless the teammate is the assignee.
+- If the teammate archives, snoozes, or trashes the conversation in their own individual inbox, this will not archive/snooze/trash the conversation in the shared inbox, unless the teammate is the assignee.

 In order to preserve access rights and privacy, we will not merge if: